Laura7089/personal-website/README.md

 See [the license text](./CC4-BY-NC-SA.LICENSE).
 Broadly, this includes `./content`.

-Non-original content is provided under license from their respective owners, see attribution information where it is displayed.
+Non-original content is provided under license from their respective owners, see attribution information either below or where it is displayed.

+The favicon for the site is the "construction" emoji from [fxemoji](https://github.com/mozilla/fxemoji), used under the `Apache-2.0` license.